BTrDB/btrdb-python/docs/source/working/stream-manage-metadata.rst

 whenever metadata (tags, annotations, collection, etc.) are updated but not when making changes to the underlying time series data.

+By default the method will attempt to provide a cached copy of the annotations however you can request the latest version from the server using the `refresh` argument.

 .. code-block:: python

     stream.annotations(refresh=True)